[Wake up, sleeper]

 Every night before bed–before I even close my eyes–I dawn my sleep mask.
 Embroidered on it’s black satin fabric, in shiny silver thread reads: ‘Sleeping Beauty.’
-Being the huge Disney fan, I was immediately drawn to this one over all the other slogans to choose from.
+Being a huge Disney fan, I was immediately drawn to this one over all the other slogans to choose from.

-I haven’t always used a sleep mask though, infact the thought never crossed my mind until we moved into this suite several years back and our neighbors garage door lights would shine through the bedroom window.
+I haven’t always used a sleep mask.
+Infact, the thought never crossed my mind until we moved into this suite several years back and our neighbor’s garage door lights would shine through the bedroom window.
 It was enough light to cause me sleep disturbances.
-I’d find as well that in the wee hours of the morning, the sunlight which filled the room would wake me far too early.
-When it did I could never get back to sleep.
+As well, in the wee hours of the morning, the sunlight that filled the room would wake me far too early.

 When God created the world He said, “Let there be light.” and there was light.
-I’ve come to understand the huge impact that light has on us, as well as the lack thereof.
+(Genesis 1:1-3) I’ve come to understand the huge impact that light has on us, as well as the lack thereof.